Trousdale deputies arrest Portland man after high-speed chase

 Fowler was charged with two counts of reckless endangerment, three counts of possession of stolen property, driving on a license revoked for DUI, two counts of evading arrest by motor vehicle, vehicle theft, unlawful possession of a weapon, possession of a gun during the commission of a felony, possession of methamphetamine with intent to resale, possession of drug paraphernalia and resisting arrest.

-He was booked into the Trousdale County Jail, where he was being held on $115,000 bond.
-He is scheduled to appear in general sessions court on Friday, Aug.
-14.
+He was booked into the Trousdale County Jail, where he was being held on a $115,000 bond.
+He was scheduled to appear in general sessions court last Friday.

-Second arrest: A Hartsville woman was arrested and charged after reportedly being found with five grams of meth and paraphernalia.

-Jennifer Renee Arrington, 40, was arrested on Aug.
-5 after deputies responded to reports of a stranded motorist near Old Lafayette Road.

 Reach Chris Gregory at 615-450-5756 or cgregory@hartsvillevidette.com.